Step 4: Full View

 Should the board ground its condemnation of Engineer C's pre-selection promise in the NSPE Code's antitrust-constrained competition provisions, or rely instead on the foundational Code principles of public welfare, honesty, and honorable conduct, together with independent procurement law, to sustain the ethical prohibition against pre-selection?

-Ground Analysis in Foundational Principles and Procurement Law Board's choice Ground the ethical condemnation of Engineer C's promise in the foundational Code principles of public welfare, honesty, and honorable conduct, which remain fully intact after antitrust modifications, together with the independent authority of applicable federal, state, and local procurement laws, without relying on removed competition-specific provisions.
+O2 Ground the ethical condemnation of Engineer C's promise in the foundational Code principles of public welfare, honesty, and honorable conduct, which remain fully intact after antitrust modifications, together with the independent authority of applicable federal, state, and local procurement laws, without relying on removed competition-specific provisions.
+Board's choice

 The ethical obligation to preserve free and open competition in public procurement does not derive solely from NSPE Code provisions: it is independently grounded in public procurement law, public official conflict of interest standards, and the overarching Code principle that engineers must act in the public interest.
 The antitrust constraint limits NSPE's ability to regulate engineer-to-engineer competitive conduct but does not immunize a public official's abuse of procurement authority from ethical scrutiny.
 Engineer C's conduct is ethically impermissible not because it violates a competition-regulation provision of the Code, but because it violates the foundational duties of honesty, public welfare, and honorable conduct that remain fully intact after antitrust modifications.